The Entity: Box office

+The film grossed $3.7 million during its opening weekend in the U.S., and went on to gross a total of $13.3 million.

+Controversy

-The film opened in the United Kingdom on September 30, 1982 and was met by protests from women's rights groups who deemed the film offensive due to its graphic depictions of sexual assault.
-20th Century Fox released the film in the United States on February 4, 1983, with little prepublicity.
-It grossed $3.7 million during its opening weekend, going on to gross a total of $13.3 million.
+Upon its release in the United Kingdom, the film was met by protests from women's rights groups who deemed it offensive due to its graphic depictions of sexual assault.
 In response to the protests against the film, star Barbara Hershey publicly responded, telling a reporter: "I resent being put in the position of defending the film.
 We worked really hard not to make it exploitative.
 Rape is one of the ugliest if not the ugliest thing that can happen to someone.
 It's murder of a sort.
 I have no answer for those people who are offended."